Learning Expectation of Label Distribution for Facial Age and Attractiveness Estimation: Experiments

 \textbf{Training Details.} We pre-train a deep CNN model with softmax loss for face recognition on a subset of the MS-Celeb-1M dataset~\cite{guo2016ms}.
 One issue is that a small part of identities have a large number of images and others have only a few in this dataset.
 To avoid the imbalance problem among identities, we cut those identities whose number of images is lower than a threshold.
 In our experiments, we use about 5M images of 54K identities as training data.

 After pre-training is finished, we remove the classification layer of the network and add the label distribution learning and expectation regression modules.
 Then, fine-tuning is conducted on target datasets.
 We set $\lambda=1$ in Eq.~\eqref{eq:loss}.
 The ordered label vector is defined as $\vec l =[l_{min}:\bigtriangleup l:l_{max}]$ (MATLAB notation).
 For age estimation, we set $l_{min}=0$, $\bigtriangleup l=1$, and $l_{max}=100$.
 For attractiveness estimation, we set $l_{min}=1$ and $\bigtriangleup l=0.1$.
 Because there are different scoring rules on SCUT-FBP and CFD dataset, $l_{max}$ is set to 5 and 7, respectively.
 The label distribution of each image is generated using Eq.~\eqref{eq:npdf}.
 The ground-truth~(age or attractiveness score) is provided in all datasets.
-The standard deviation, however, is provided in ChaLearn15, ChaLearn16 and SCUT-FBP, but not Morph and CFD.
-We simply set $\sigma=2$ in Morph and $\sigma=0.5$ in CFD.
+The standard deviation, however, is provided in ChaLearn15, ChaLearn16 and SCUT-FBP, but not Morph and CFD. {Generally, a standard deviation $\sigma$ that is close to the interval between neighboring labels is a good choice that has been discussed and analyzed in the DLDL~\cite{gao2017deep}.
+Following this principle,} we simply set $\sigma=2$ in Morph and $\sigma=0.5$ in CFD, respectively.
 All networks are optimized by \emph{Adam}, with $\beta_1=0.9$, $\beta_2=0.999$ and $\epsilon=10^{-8}$.
 The initial learning rate is 0.001 for all models, and it is decreased by a factor of 10 every 30 epochs.
 Each model is trained 60 epochs using mini-batches of 128.

 \textbf{Inference Details.} At the inference stage, we feed a testing image and its horizontally flipping copy into the network and average their predictions as the final estimation for the image.